seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Enter the city, clip your wives, your friends,
 Tell them your feats; whilst they with joyful tears
 Wash the congealment from your wounds, and kiss
-The honour'd gashes whole.
+The honour'd gashes whole. /

-*To SCARUS*
+*\[To SCARUS]*

-Give me thy hand
+/ Give me thy hand

 *Enter CLEOPATRA, attended*

 To this great fairy I'll commend thy acts,
-Make her thanks bless thee.
+Make her thanks bless thee. /

-*To CLEOPATRA*
+*\[To CLEOPATRA]*

-O thou day o' the world,
+/ O thou day o' the world,
 Chain mine arm'd neck; leap thou, attire and all,
 Through proof of harness to my heart, and there
-Ride on the pants triumphing!
+Ride on the pants triumphing! /

 **CLEOPATRA**
-Lord of lords!
+/ Lord of lords!
 O infinite virtue, comest thou smiling from
-The world's great snare uncaught?
+The world's great snare uncaught? /

 **MARK ANTONY**
-My nightingale,
+/ My nightingale,
 We have beat them to their beds.
-What, girl!
-though grey
+What, girl! though grey
 Do something mingle with our younger brown, yet ha' we
 A brain that nourishes our nerves, and can
 Get goal for goal of youth.
 Behold this man;
 Commend unto his lips thy favouring hand:
 Kiss it, my warrior: he hath fought to-day
 As if a god, in hate of mankind, had
-Destroy'd in such a shape.
+Destroy'd in such a shape. /

 **CLEOPATRA**
-I'll give thee, friend,
+/ I'll give thee, friend,
 An armour all of gold; it was a king's.

 **MARK ANTONY**